Alcampopiano/hypothesize/docs/docs/function_guide.md

 That is, compare x and y by looking at all possible difference scores in random samples of `x` and `y`. `x` and `y` are possibly dependent.

+Note that arguments up to and including `args` are positional arguments

 _Parameters:_

 **x: Pandas Series**